smlinux/nexuiz/Docs/server/readme.txt

 An important thing is to make sure that your firewall does allow to contact your server.
-This typicly means you will have to open or forward the port (see the line <set "port" "26000"> in your config.cfg for the right port number) to the computer running your server.
+This typicly means you will have to open or forward the port (see the line <port 26000> in your config.cfg for the right port number) to the computer running your server.
 How to do this does depend on your computer setup.

 If you plan to install custom maps on your server you should read the file Docs/mapdownload.txt to learn how to setup automatic map